 Having said that, the wind can create problems on a number of fronts both for the buyer and the seller.
 A buyer may want to know which direction a house faces so they can have their preference in getting a cross-breeze through their new home.
 It is important that the realtor have a good idea no matter which neighborhood you may find yourself.

 For the seller, when it comes time to sell your home, wind might have created some problems that are an easy fix.
 Clean out the gutters from the leaves and trash that the wind blew in.
 During the winter selling months, make sure that you have taken time to shovel the right areas of your drive and walkways so as not to create any undue hazards.
 If the wind has been really vicious, you may want to consider doing some tree trimming or collecting any trash that will make your yard unsightly.

-When you are ready to buy or sell, give me a call and we will be happy to help you with the next stage of life’s journey.
+When you are ready to buy or sell, give us a call at 307-635-0303 and we will be happy to help you with the next stage of life’s journey.

 Enjoying the windy state,